mpenet/thera/README.md

 ## CLIENT

-It uses Cassandra Jdbc driver and provides the basic building blocks to something more idiomatic that will come later.
+It uses Cassandra Jdbc driver under the hood.
+It only requires to know a couple of function to set the datasource, response handling and executes when the query is de-referenced using "deref" or @.

 ```clojure
 (use 'thera.core)